 Avery has been a Colorado craft beer powerhouse since 1993, and its East Boulder taproom remains a destination in its own right, with dozens of beers on draft and a full food menu.
 This part of Boulder blends light industrial and business park zoning with nearby residential pockets in Gunbarrel — an area increasingly attractive to buyers who want more square footage and easier parking without giving up quick access to downtown.

-Upslope Brewing Company — Flatiron Park & North Boulder
+Upslope Brewing Company in Flatiron Park

 Mountain Sun Pub & Brewery — Downtown / Pearl Street Corridor